frankos6/SCPPlugins/CISpies/README.md

 - ModifierType - Specifies how the modifier will be added

   > Valid values: `PerPlayerOnline`, `PerPlayerRespawning`, `Disabled`
+- ClassDSpies - Allows cuffed Class D to escape as spies

+  > default: `false`
+- ClassDSpyChance - Chance for cuffed Class D to escape as a spy

+  > default: `5`

 ### Commands
 - `.reveal` - Reveals the identity of the spy